smalyarovsky/algeng-matrix-multiplication/REPORT.md

 - Naive has the largest number of multiplications and additions.
 - Strassen significantly reduces multiplications.
-- AlphaEvolve reduces multiplications even further.
+- AlphaEvolve reduces multiplications even further (for 4x4).

 However:
 - Fewer multiplications does not mean faster execution.